 31 Seek the Kingdom of God above all else, and he will give you everything you need.

-A powerful and I believe often misunderstood truth.
+This is a powerful and I believe often misunderstood truth.
 Why do believers worry about finances, or about having what they need in this life?
-It is quite obvious by this verse that if this be true about our lives then we are not biblically seeking the Kingdom of God for in the previous verses Jesus tells us not to worry about what we need in this life.
+It is quite obvious by this verse that if this be true about our lives then we are not biblically seeking the Kingdom of God, for in the previous verses Jesus tells us not to worry about what we need in this life.
 The word seek simply means to pursue or endeavor to obtain.
 But what exactly are we in this verse being told what to pursue and obtain?
-A closer look at the original definition of the Word Kingdom is quite interesting and usually taught differently then it’s actual meaning.
+A closer look at the original definition of the word Kingdom is quite interesting and usually taught differently then it’s actual meaning.

 Vines expository dictionary defines this word Kingdom as follows: God calls upon men everywhere, without distinction of race or nationality, to submit voluntarily to His rule.
 Over and over again through different Greek scholars you continually see the word being defined as submitting to the dominion, authority, reign, and rule of the King over that kingdom.
 You see this truth in the story of a Roman Centurion who came to Jesus wanting Him to heal a servant of his who was at the point of death.
 He knew if Jesus just spoke the Word his servant would be healed for he to was a man under authority.